Problems With Your Automatic Watch? What’s The Cause And How To Solve It?

 If you are a rough person that tends to get his watches damaged this way, you might wanna check out those watches with a shock protection system in them.

-Balance wheel is the part inside an automatic watch most prone to impact damage
+Balance wheel is the part inside an automatic watch which is most prone to impact damage

 4- Automatic Watch Running Slow Or Fast